SeanKilleen/seankilleen.github.io/_posts/2024-02-14-6-months-at-sct.md

 * Introduced caching via Redis and S3-compatible storage via MinIO to allow us to bring these capabilities within our Kubernetes cluster.
 * Added geocoding capabilities to our application -- vendor selection, API implementation, caching for effectiveness.
 * Successfully introduced OAuth 2.0 authentication, integrating with SAP BTP's CIS product.
+* Updated the application to .NET 8 on day 1 of its launch.

 ## Observability

 * Deployed Seq into our environment to quickly get a handle on some of our logging insights.
 * Deployed OpenTelemetry collector, Prometheus, Grafana, Tempo, and Loki in our environment (fully scripted via Terraform)
 * Added business-level metrics to application code to see which clients & carriers are experiencing issues or utilizing our premium services
+* Added community-based and custom Grafana dashboards, deployed via Terraform.
 * Adding activities and spans to improve traceability across our tooling.

 ## Security & Compliance